 This can feel a bit uncomfortable.
 Does your boss seem to remember everything you say – while he is normally quite forgetful – then this shows that he is paying extra attention to you.
 People remember a lot more details of conversations with people they have a crush on.
 Partly because they are obsessed with these details, and because they are curious about whether you are interested.

-If you recognise a lot of the signs mentioned above then you should take some action in order to avoid real problems.
+If you recognize a lot of the signs mentioned above then you should take some action in order to avoid real problems.

 How to deal with this effectively